sdegutis/Novo-Cantico/README.md

 # Novo Cantico

-*Rethinking a new harmony for web software from first principles.*
+*Finding a new harmony for web software from first principles.*

 ## Setting up local project